ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 to support data transfers in one direction of around 90% of the ``AIR_SPEED``.

-If you enable ECC (which is highly recommended), then the data rate you can support is halved.
+If you enable ECC, then the data rate you can support is halved.
 The ECC system doubles the size of the data sent by the radios.
 It is worth it however, as the bit error rate will drop dramatically, and you are likely to get a much more reliable link at longer ranges.

-If you have the latest APM firmware (Plane 2.33 or later, or Copter 2.54 or later) then the APM will automatically adapt its telemetry rates to what the radio can handle, by using MAVLink RADIO packets injected into the MAVLink streams by the radios firmware.
+ArduPilot will automatically adapt its telemetry rates to what the radio can handle, by using MAVLink RADIO packets injected into the MAVLink streams by the radio's firmware.
 That allows you to 'oversubscribe' your link, by setting up a ``SERIAL_SPEED`` larger than what the radios can actually handle.